PhyPiDAQ/PhyPiDAQ/README.md

 - PicoScope USB oscilloscopes
 - rate measurements via GPIO pins

 Legacy support
 - BMP085 temperature, pressure
 - BMP180 temperature, pressure

+## Contributing

+For information on how to contribute to this project, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## License

+This project is licensed under the `MIT BSD 2-Clause License`.
+For more information refer to the [LICENSE](LICENSE) file.